 When is Capital Gains Tax Due?

 CGT is paid at the end of the period of assessment as part of income tax.
-It is taken into account when computing the taxable income for the purposes of provisional tax and the third payment.
+It is considered when computing the taxable income for the purposes of provisional tax and the third payment.

 How Much Capital Gains Tax is Due?